 Roadkill statistics according to reports from local residents and campaigners between 2020-2025.

-5 deaths recorded over a 500 meter section of the South Gippsland Highway (four within 200 meters of the corner of Lower Tarwin Road).
-1 death in 2020, 2 deaths in 2024, and 2 deaths in 2025.
-A koala death every 100 meters of this section of road over the 6 year period, averaging 0.8 deaths per year since February 2020.
-Riskiest month: May (2).
+3 deaths recorded over 200 metre section of the South Gippsland Highway.
+1 death in 2020, 1 deaths in 2024 and 1 death in 2025.
+A koala death every 66.7 meters of this section of road over the 6 year period, averaging 0.5 deaths per year since February 2020.
+Riskiest month: Summer and Autumn.

 Intersection of Lower Tarwin Road and South Gippsland Highway Tarwin.
 This intersection is about 2.5km west of Meeniyan.
 South of the intersection is the Tarwin Bushland Reserve and north is native vegetation linked to the Great Southern Rail Trail.
 Surveys in 2016 by Anthony Amis revealed high numbers of scats in both areas.